Lab Overview CLEF eHealth 2018

 CLEF eHealth aims to bring together researchers working on related information access topics and provide them with datasets to work with and validate the outcomes.
 This, the sixth year of the lab, offers the following three tasks.

 Task 2.
 Technologically Assisted Reviews in Empirical Medicine

 Task 3.
 Patient-centred information retrieval

-This year CLEF eHealth also offers a student mentoring track.
+The lab also offers a student mentoring track.
 Contact the lab chairs if you are interested in taking part in this track.